 A group of psychologists filed an amicus brief in support of the district’s policy, stating that approximately one-third of transgender youth are rejected by their families after disclosing their identity.
 Youth rejected by their families face higher risks of verbal and physical abuse, homelessness, and suicide.

 The trial court declined to allow the parents to sue without at least informing the court and counsel for the other parties to the lawsuit of their identities.
 The parents appealed that ruling and the intermediate appellate court affirmed the trial court.
 The Wisconsin Supreme Court has agreed to hear their further appeal seeking to proceed anonymously.
 The parents are also asking the Wisconsin Supreme Court to require the district, pending resolution of the case, to inform a student’s parents if a student requests to use a different name or pronouns than they were assigned at birth.

-Update: On July 8, 2022, the Supreme Court of Wisconsin allowed MMSD's policy to remain in effect while the case goes forward in the lower courts.
-Read our press release.
+In July, 2022, the Supreme Court of Wisconsin allowed MMSD's policy to remain in effect while the case proceeded in the lower courts.

 Then on November 23, 2022, the Dane County Circuit Court dismissed the lawsuit in a victory for transgender students.